Classic Challah Recipe

 *In a case, you added too much water and the dough seems sticky, add some flour and continue to knead for a few more minutes.

 5. Take the dough out from the bowl.
-The dough should feel very soft and easy to play with.
+The dough should feel very soft and easy to play with, BUT not sticky.

 6. Divide the dough into equally-sized smooth balls, let the dough balls rest again but this time only for 10 min.
 Cover the